MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-hybrid-connectivity.md

 The on-premises Active Directory is authoritative, which means that you must do the following to ensure that on-premises and online users are discoverable to one another:

-- All users should be created in the on-premises Active Directory first, and then synchronized to Azure AD.
+- All users should be created in the on-premises Active Directory first, and then synchronized to Azure AD.   **TRUE??**

 - If your users are homed on premises for Skype for Business, then you need to enable them for Skype for Business on premises.